ujjwalbb30/nd00333-capstone/starter_file/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

+For Hyperdrive Run, two hyperparameters were chosen for tuning and performing various iterations.
+I chose C (Inverse of Regularization strength) and max_iter (Maximum number of iterations taken for the solvers to converge) as my hyperparameters.
+The best performing Hyperdrive model was a Logistic Regression model with parameter value of C and max_iter as '0.5633339376963704' and '100' respectively.
+It performed with an accuracy of 0.7575757575757576.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 Since Automated ML produced model with a higher metric score i.e. 0.9196, I deployed that model as an Azure Container Instance (ACI).
-I tested this deployed model by sending a random data sample as request and the model responded with an output which demonstrated its successful deployment.
+I tested this deployed model by sending a random data sample as request and the model responded with an output ( '0' in my case meaning the patient did not die during the follow-up period ) which demonstrated its successful deployment.

-The deployed model is a VotingEnsemble model produced by Automated ML.
+The deployed model is a VotingEnsemble model produced by Automated ML ( which ran 52 iterations in total ).
+VotingEnsemble is an ensemble model which combines multiple models to improve machine learning results.
+It does so by predicting output on the weighted average of predicted class probabilities.
+So, the hyperparameters for VotingEnsemble pipeline are the ensemble_iterations and their respective weights.
 According to my code outputs, out of the 52 iterations ran by AutoML, iteration 33 ('RandomForest') , iteration 23 ('RandomForest'), iteration 46 ('GradientBoosting'), iteration 48 ('GradientBoosting'), iteration 12 ('RandomForest'), iteration 20 ('RandomForest') and iteration 7 ('ExtremeRandomTrees') were chosen to be the ensemble iterations and 0.16666666666666666, 0.25, 0.08333333333333333, 0.08333333333333333, 0.16666666666666666, 0.16666666666666666 and 0.08333333333333333 were their respective weights.

-In order to query the endpoint with a sample input, I created a random test sample and sent it in JSON form as a request to the scoring script of the deployed model.
-The test sample was created in a following way :
+In order to query the endpoint with a sample input, I created a random test sample and sent it in JSON form as a request to the scoring script ( entry_script.py) of the deployed model.
+The test sample was created in the following way :

 data = {"data": [{"age":60.000000,"anaemia":0.000000,"creatinine_phosphokinase":250.000000,"diabetes":0.000000,"ejection_fraction":38.000000,"high_blood_pressure":0.000000,"platelets":262000.000000,"serum_creatinine":1.10000,"serum_sodium":137.000000,"sex":1.000000,"smoking":0.00000,"time":115.000000}]}

-the values can be changed accordingly.
-After creating the data test sample, I ran the following codes:
+the values can be changed as per desire.
+After creating the data test sample as mentioned above, I ran the following codes:

 td = json.dumps(data)